DoTheEvo/selfhosted-apps-docker/dnsmasq/readme.md

 To prevent this, `resolv.conf` will be flagged as immutable, which prevents all possible changes to it unless the attribute is removed.

-Edit /`etc/resolv.conf` and set localhost as the DNS nameserver, as shown above.
+Edit `/etc/resolv.conf` and set localhost as the DNS nameserver, as shown above.

 Make it immutable to prevent any changes to it.

-* `chattr +i /etc/resolv.conf`
+* `sudo chattr +i /etc/resolv.conf`

 Check if the content is what was set.